behu-kea/dat20-classes/week-10/data-structures.md

-**Map**

-can group all the words in a book by length and report how many words there are of each length.
-Maps can associate chat users with their set of friends and buddies.
-Maps can even represent a family tree associating each person with his or her mother and father.
-Adress who lives where?

-1. Imagine a method which will get an array of Strings, each String being will contain just one word.
-You need to answer how many different words are there in the array.
-Which collection is well suited for this?
-   - For example: ["up","down","ip","a","a", "up", "down"] will return 4 (up, down, ip, a).
-2. This time you will still read the same file, but afterwards you are asked to write out how many times each word occured in the list.
-Which collection is well suited for this?
-   - for example: ["up","down","ip","a","a", "up", "down"] will print "up: 2, down: 2, ip: 1, a: 2

 ### System for Storebæltsbroen

 We have been asked to build a system for Storebæltsbroen.
 They want to build a system that can keep track of all the cars that cross the bridge.
 They have built some software for recognising numberplates, car color, number of passengers and length.
 The information about a car should be saved using the numberplate.